aodoming/AlphabetSoup_ADominguez/README.md

 Create a binary classifier to project which applicants are likely to be successful if they received future funding from Alphabet Soup.

 ### APPROACH
+Used a CSV file with more than 34,000 organizations that have received various amounts of funding from Alphabet Soup over the years.